dsouzaalfred/dsouzaalfred.github.io/_posts/2020-08-27-jsx-what-is-that.md

 comments: true
 ---

-In the [last post](/blog/react/getting-started-with-react/) I briefly mentioned JSX, in this post we will have a detailed view of JSX.
+In the [last post](/blog/react/getting-started-with-react/) I briefly mentioned JSX.
+In this post we will have a detailed view of JSX.
 So what is JXS?
 JXS is like a template language or a form of markup like HTML that gets complied to JavaScript code by react.
 React components are all JavaScript, hence we need something that will help us with the markup for our UI that is where JSX comes in.
 JSX looks like HTML but is incredibly powerful since it is complied down to JavaScript.

-You can write [React without using JSX](https://reactjs.org/docs/react-without-jsx.html) but that become very complicated very fast and is not very intuitive.
+You can write [React without using JSX](https://reactjs.org/docs/react-without-jsx.html) but that becomes complicated very fast and is not very intuitive.

 ## Getting started
 A very simple example will be `FirstComponent` that we created in the [last post](/blog/react/getting-started-with-react/#our-first-component).